jcforrester/Index-2016/README.md

 # Index-2016
 The site I made as as my main index page for Web Classes in 2016.
+I used the same site for all my classes as a homepage, and this was the collaboriation of those.
+Built with Bootstrap, it features a VERY similar design to the Landing page, as I still didn't use much boostrap when I created it.
+The site is filled with dead links that worked at one point, but are not not live since they cleared the server.